mmseng/AislingMatHelper/README.md

 ### Use in game
 1. Dock at a station and open the Power Contact menu.
 2. If you have a salary to claim, claim it, and reopen the Power Contact menu, to remove that menu option.
-3. Make sure the top button is selected ("FULL SYSTEM STATISTICS").
+3. Make sure the top button is selected (i.e. `FULL SYSTEM STATISTICS`).
 4. Make sure your mouse cursor is away from any buttons, as it can interfere.
 5. Press your configured hotkey for the desired action.
 6. Don't move your mouse or press any keys while the script takes control of your inputs.
 Once it's done you can continue playing as usual.